 From the Luxembourgish word “sëtzen” that means “to sit,” this yellow mineral is usually found in farmland near Luxembourg City.
 It’s believed to form when a stubborn farmer who has sat on his valuable land for years finally gives in and sells.
 Also known as gold.

 While not technically a mineral because it’s not completely inorganic, this odorous pseudo-mineral mysteriously forms overnight in the middle of sidewalks.
-It’s usually encountered while wearing dress shoes and running for a bus.
+It’s usually encountered while wearing new shoes and running for a bus.

 Originally published by RTL Today on May 23, 2019